 Allow to cool on the baking trays for five minutes before transferring to a wire rack to cool completely.
 Whilst cooling make the buttercream.
 Place the butter into a large bowl and beat together until smooth and creamy, then slowly add in the icing sugar a little at a time, beating until fully combined.
 Once you have added all the sugar add the vanilla and salt and beat together until light and fluffy.

 To assemble the biscuits place the buttercream into a piping bag fitted with a small plain piping tip a pipe a circle of buttercream around the edges of half the biscuits.
-Fill the hole left behind with some raspberry jam and top with a second biscuit.
+Fill the hole left behind with some passion fruit curd and top with a second biscuit (if youre not making the curd you can also use the jam of your choice or even some salted caramel.
 These will keep well for around four days in a sealed container.